 At the time I thought the scale was on an upward trajectory due to added stress.
-I’ve been at this long enough to know stress can take its toll on weight loss, even if your macros are perfect!
+I’ve been at this long enough to know stress can take its toll on weight loss, even when macros are perfect!

 I thought once that situation calmed down, life would get back to normal.
-I thought I’d get right back to peeling off my momiform of yoga pants every now and then to slip into a pair of jeans without fear.
+I thought I’d get right back to peeling off my momiform made up of yoga pants every now and then, while slipping into a pair of jeans without fear.

 Let’s not forget stress from the holiday season, complete with traveling with small kids, is no help for any girl hoping to keep her muffin top minimized.

-I haven’t been a fan of most artificial sweeteners for some time.
-Once upon a time, I had an addiction to Low Carb Monster drinks.
-I also occasionally sipped on Diet Coke – if you consider at least one can each day as occasional use.
+I haven’t been a fan of most artificial sweeteners for some time, even though once upon a time I had an addiction to Low Carb Monster drinks.
+I also sipped on a Diet Coke on occasion – if you consider one can per day as occasional use.

-I began slowly reducing artificially flavored drinks in my diet.
-Slowly, I weaned myself from sweeteners until I just didn’t need them any longer.
+Slowly, I began reducing artificially flavored drinks in my diet.
+I weaned myself from sweeteners until I just didn’t need them any longer.
 After a long hiatus from the sweet stuff, I wanted to see if I could add an occasional diet soda back in.